-Unit 3 looks at all aspects of the Australian political system and institutions (the Executive, Parliament and the Judiciary) in terms of the democratic values they uphold.
-In the second half of the semester, we compare Australia’s system and institutions with those of the United States.
-We examine aspects of the American system that could potentially be adopted to strengthen democracy in Australia.
+Unit 3 looks at all aspects of the Australian political system and institutions (such as the Executive, Parliament and the Judiciary) in terms of the democratic values they uphold.
+In the second half of the semester, we compare Australia’s political system with the United States’, studying the strengths and weaknesses of each.

 Unit 4 looks at domestic and foreign policy.
 We explore a range of factors that influence the formulation and implementation of Australian public policy, from inside and outside of government.

 Ever hear about the government or politicians in the news and want to have a better understanding of what was being discussed?
 Do you care about what the government does, but don’t fully grasp how your vote influences Parliament and Government?
 Then this subject might be for you.

 What you study in this course is relevant to our day-to-day lives.
 If you study Australian Politics, you’ll be able to directly relate what you’re learning to events that appear in your news feed.